-Dr Pepper logo is like a bubble of gas rising up.
+The Dr. Pepper logo is like a rising bubble of gas.
 The emblem evokes a sensation of bright and sweet taste unlike any other.
-The sign speaks of the original perfectly balanced and light recipe that has survived to this day.
+The sign speaks of the original, perfectly balanced, and light recipe that has survived.

 Meaning and History

-Whatever was made from the first Dr. Pepper, all of these ingredients were once in the Morrison’s Old Corner pharmacy.
+Whatever was made from the first Dr. Pepper, all of these ingredients were once in Morrison’s Old Corner pharmacy.
 In 1885, a new pharmacist, Charles Courtice Alderton, began working there.
-He loved to experiment with different fruit extracts and sweeteners, mixing soft drinks based on them.
-Soda sold quickly, but one composition of drinks sold the fastest.
-Customers especially liked the Waco drink, which in the future became known as Dr. Pepper.
-This name was given to him by Wade Morrison, the owner of the pharmacy.
+He loved experimenting with different fruit extracts and sweeteners, and mixing them with soft drinks.
+Soda sold quickly, but one drink composition sold the fastest.
+Customers especially liked the Waco drink, which later became known as Dr. Pepper.
+Wade Morrison, the pharmacy owner, gave it that name.

 According to another version, the word “Dr” was used without reference to the profession.
 Skeptics believe it was only added to inspire consumer confidence.
 After all, the mention of a doctor is associated with a healing effect; that is, the drink is automatically equated to a useful medicine.

-There are whole legends behind these assumptions, but none of them has real evidence.
+There are legends behind these assumptions, but none have real evidence.
 It is only known that Wade Morrison named the trademark Dr. Pepper after Charles Courtice Alderton handed him the Waco recipe.
-The drink was in great demand, so the owner of the pharmacy was forced to expand production.
-Now the famous brand belongs to the Dr. Pepper Snapple Group.
+The drink was in great demand, so the pharmacy owner was forced to expand production.
+Now, the famous brand is owned by Dr. Pepper Snapple Group.
 His museum has preserved old logos that have served as a model for modern design.

 What is Dr Pepper?